esgf2-us/metagrid/frontend/public/messages/metagrid_messages.md

 We are excited to be planning to have an "official" release of the Metagrid platform onto scalable infrastructure.
 In the meantime we will be testing new features.

-- Globus Transfer feature planned to be released in v1.0.9.
+- Globus Transfer feature updates planned to be released in v1.1.0.